Top 10 Best Estate Cars

 And access to the boot is made even easier thanks to the hands-free feature, which means all you need to do is wiggle your foot under the boot to open it.
 Glorious.

 BMW have something of a reputation for their excellent tech offering these days.
 Every 5 Series Touring model comes fit with BMW’s iDrive infotainment system.
-Which is praised industry-wide as one of the best systems on the market.
+Which is praised industry-wide as one of the best on the market.

 The engine range is vast and offers something for just about every driver.
 A few models also come with the option of BMW’s xDrive four-wheel-drive system, which brings greater levels of versatility thanks to phenomenal grip in poor conditions.